 Erin McElroy is an Assistant Professor of Geography at the University of Washington, where they run the Anti-Eviction Lab and work on issues surrounding gentrification, technology, race, and empire.
 McElroy is also cofounder of the Anti-Eviction Mapping Project and is an editor with the Radical Housing Journal.

 Erin McElroy’s work focuses upon intersections of gentrification, technology, digitality, empire, and racial capitalism in the US and in Romania, alongside housing justice organizing and transnational solidarities.
-This informs the focus of a forthcoming manuscript, Silicon Valley Imperialism: Techno Fantasies and Frictions in Postsocialist Times with Duke University Press.
+This informs the focus of their recently published manuscript, Silicon Valley Imperialism: Techno Fantasies and Frictions in Postsocialist Times, with Duke University Press (2024).

 At UW, McElroy runs the Anti-Eviction Lab, where much of the student and community partner driven research focuses upon Landlord Tech Watch—a platform dedicated to producing collective knowledge about landlord-driven data grabbing and algorithmic techniques.